Estadio Sergio León Chávez: History

+2024 CONCACAF U-20 Championship

+The Estadio Sergio León Chávez Hosts Group B & C during the Tournament and two Quarterfinal Matches.

 1986 FIFA World Cup

-The Estadio Morelos in Morelia, Michoacán was originally going to be one of the venues for the world cup but due to problems in the building of the stadium led to the suspension of the work, The World Cup site was then transferred to the Estadio Sergio León Chávez.
+The Estadio Morelos in Morelia, Michoacán was originally going to be one of the venues for the World Cup.
+Still, problems in the building of the stadium led to the suspension of the work, The World Cup site was then transferred to the Estadio Sergio León Chávez.

 During the 1983 FIFA World Youth Championship Tournament FIFA wanted to see whether Irapuato had what it took to host the FIFA World Cup, In 1985 the stadium was expanded and the capacity went from 16,300 to 33,000.

 From 1983 to 1985 several national teams played friendly matches in Irapuato.
 Also during the 1986 World Cup the Soviets used Irapuato as their training facility.